ubuntu-mate/mate-dock-applet/README.md

 ### Installation on Ubuntu MATE on a Pi 2

 This is a little more involved.
-First download gir1.2-wnck-1.0 for arm architechure from [here](http://launchpadlibrarian.net/160438738/gir1.2-wnck-1.0_2.30.7-0ubuntu4_armhf.deb) and install it with sudo dpkg -i.
+First download the wnck-3 gir bindings for arm architecture and install it with sudo dpkg -i.
 Then install other dependencies - sudo apt-get install git autoreconf libglib2.0-dev

 From this point the instructions above for compiling from source should be followed.